PauleHainz/KLATra/README.md

 An example input file (KLATra_in_eng.in) for the script is given with some information about the different variables and needed formats.

 More information can be found in KLATra_documentation.pdf.

-To run the script, write

-  python KLATRa_v1.1_eng.py -f namelist.in

-in your command line.